bxdoan/bxdoan/README.md

 <div align="center">

-> Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful.
+> Don’t beg for things.
+Do it yourself, or else you won’t get anything.

-> — Albert Schweitzer —
+> — Renton Thurston —

 </div>